NumPy Arrays

 matrix = np.array([[1, 2, 3], [4, 5, 6]])

-This again may seem familiar to a list of lists in Python, but it is important to note that this is a NumPy array, which has different properties and capabilities than a list of lists.
+This again may seem familiar to a list of lists in Python, but it is important to note this is a NumPy array which has different properties and capabilities than a list of lists.
 For example, you can perform matrix operations on this 2-dimensional array, such as matrix multiplication (dot product).

 # Create another 2-dimensional array (matrix)